Guide · career-strategy

 How to Build a CS GitHub Portfolio for Recruiters

 Recruiters skim GitHub for 90 seconds, look at your top six pinned repos, and form an opinion.
 Curate the pinned set ruthlessly, write README files that explain what the project does in two sentences, and delete the demo apps from class.
-The goal isn't volume — it's a portfolio that a non-engineer recruiter can read in under two minutes.
+The goal isn't volume.
+It's a portfolio that a non-engineer recruiter can read in under two minutes.

-By Alex Chen, Founder, InterviewChamp.AI · Last updated
+By Sam K., Founder, InterviewChamp.AI · Last updated

 How do you build a CS GitHub portfolio that actually helps you get hired?